MontiCore/EmbeddedMontiArc/docs/usage.md

 This repository is a [Maven](https://maven.apache.org/) project.

-In a folder (we recommend making a "MontiSim" folder containing all the cloned projects), clone the repository using the following in the terminal:
+In a folder (we recommend making a "MontiSim" folder containing all the cloned projects), clone the repository using the following in the console:
 ```batch
 git clone https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/simulators/basic-simulator
 ```
 This will create a folder named `basic-simulator` and download the contents of this repository inside.

-> **NOTE**: To open a console rapidly in windows, type "cmd" in the navigation bar of the windows explorer and press *Enter*.
+> **NOTE**: To open a console in a specific working directory rapidly in windows, type "cmd" in the navigation bar of the windows explorer and press *Enter*.
 > Choose *Right Clic -> Open in terminal* on the folder under Linux.
 >
 > ![Select the navigation bar.](images/cmd1.png "Select the navigation bar.")